This is a Roth 101 basic class.

 ROTH is an IRA, and just like the IRA stand for individual retirement agreement.
 However it’s associated with Roth, Roth was a congressman who came up with it.
 It’s a personal savings account very similar to the IRA.
 It’s designed to provide us with supplements to what are social benefits would be upon retirement, help us, and help ourselves with respect to savings.
 The Roth itself is the rapper that provides us with the qualification of the money.
 Qualification of the money means that it has some sort of tax benefit to it.
 Inside the Roth, all their income or all the money that you put into the Roth does not have a tax deduction to it, but the interest or income it earn has a tax deferral to it.

 Why would you put money into a Roth?
 The reason you would put money into Roth.
 At some put in time, all the income is generated will be tool will be tax-free to you, that’s huge having some sort of tax-free income down the road.
 You sacrifice tax deduction now to have the tax benefits later. it's similar to the IRA, their investment tools that you can use inside the Roth are banks, CDs in there, you got mutual fund companies from financial institutions like brokerage houses, you can have any tools that they have our products if they have funded the Roth get the income in the interest.
-Real Estate has been very popular in recent years and currently gold is being sold as part of an asset that should be inside of a Roth.
+Real Estate has been very popular in recent years and currently, gold is being sold as part of an asset that should be inside of a Roth.